Employer of Record

 Saudi Arabia Labor Laws

-Saudi labor laws regulate working conditions, wages, termination, and health and safety for local workers.
-Employment contracts ensure transparency and include social security and retirement benefits, promoting local workforce welfare and career growth.
+Saudi labor laws regulate working conditions, wages, termination, and health and safety for workers in the private sector.
+Employment contracts ensure transparency and include social insurance and statutory benefit provisions where applicable, promoting workforce welfare and career growth.

 Employment Contracts in Saudi Arabia